Emil Brunner: Biography

 Brunner was born on 23 December 1889 in Winterthur, in the Swiss canton of Zürich.

 He studied at the universities of Zurich and Berlin, receiving his doctorate in theology from Zurich in 1913, with a dissertation on The Symbolic Element in Religious Knowledge.
 Brunner served as pastor from 1916 to 1924 in the mountain village of Obstalden in the Swiss canton of Glarus.
 In 1919–1920 he spent a year in the United States studying at Union Theological Seminary in New York.

 In 1921, Brunner published his Habilitationsschrift (a post-doctoral dissertation traditionally required in multiple countries in order to attain the position of a fully tenured professor) on Experience, Knowledge and Faith and in 1922 was appointed a Privatdozent at the University of Zurich.
 Soon after, another book followed: Mysticism and the Word (1924), a critique of the liberal theology of Friedrich Schleiermacher.
 In 1924 Brunner was appointed Professor of Systematic and Practical Theology at the University of Zurich, a post which he held until his retirement in 1953.
-In 1927 he published The Philosophy of Religion from the Standpoint of Protestant Theology and second The Mediator.
+In 1927 he published The Philosophy of Religion from the Standpoint of Protestant Theology and The Mediator.

 After accepting various invitations to deliver lectures across Europe and the United States, in 1930 Brunner published God and Man and in 1932 The Divine Imperative.
 Brunner continued his theological output with Man in Revolt and Truth as Encounter in 1937.
 In the same year, he was a substantial contributor to the World Conference on Church, Community, and State in Oxford, a position which was reflected in his continued involvement in the ecumenical movement.
 In 1937–1938 he returned to the United States for a year as a visiting professor at Princeton Theological Seminary.